FahdSeddik/Space-Shooter-Game/README.md

 # Installation

 Currently game does not have .exe version yet.
-Therefore, you would have to make sure you have all the dependecies installed before you can run the game. <br>
+Therefore, you would have to make sure you have all the dependencies installed before you can run the game. <br>
 First, make sure you have the latest version of Python installed on your machine.
 Second, run this command in your terminal
 ```bash
 pip install pygame